Jangulo7/med_explain_ja/README.md

 The final output is a set of explainable images with bounding boxes that visually ground the initial AI-generated explanation in verifiable evidence.

 This work demonstrates a complete cycle from abstract text generation to concrete, pixel-level semantic grounding, bridging the gap between the generative capabilities of LLMs and the clinical need for transparent and reproducible diagnostic aids

+UPDATE: A second version of the notebook is available with changes in YOLO enhancement.
+The system second stage employs the Segment Anything Model (SAM), enhanced by heatmap-based confidence scoring and advanced computer vision heuristics.
+Crucially, this stage also incorporates a multi-source YOLO detection strategy: a local YOLOv8 model provides initial broad object detection, which can be augmented by calls to a specialized, cloud-hosted medical YOLO model via the Roboflow API.
+Detections from all YOLO sources are strictly filtered for clinical relevance before being used to identify structures potentially missed by the text-driven pipeline.